shusenwu/life/Interview/interview-questions.md

 ### What is your understanding of this position and what interests you in this position?
 ### What do you know about EDG and what aspects of EDG interest you？
 Well, what I know about EDG is that it is a general group not a specific team focus on a specific area.
-It provides new graduate students different projects and different teams to choose.
+It provides new graduate students with different projects and different teams to choose.
 It is also like a launch pad for young enginner who are unsure what to pursue.
 This is also the aspect which interests me.
 Because it would be better if I can choose an area or a team after I lean more.